Mike Bracken, Founding Partner, Public Digital

 The cost and speed of software provision is falling fast, yet our procurement based system means we are getting slower and ever more expensive outcomes.
 Covid taught us that crisis responses work, and that small groups of multi-disciplinary teams can provide national scale policy outcomes at pace.
 We should consider market entry as a necessary tool.
 As the early phase of GDS showed us and the Covid teams demonstrated again, we can deliver public policy outcomes more quickly than many of our ‘markets’ regardless of Treasury orthodoxy.

 Standards drive openness, and open markets drive economic growth.
 We should embrace open protocols to drive our international reach.
-Take GOV.UK/Notify, a huge success borne of a simple adoption of open protocols to change a public sector market.
+Take UK Gov Notify, a huge success borne of a simple adoption of open protocols to change a public sector market.
 This service took an inefficient and duplicative market – bulk texts, letters and appointments – and created a platform used by over 1,600 organisations in the UK.
 The market became more competitive, Government more efficient and users were offered better communication, driving reduced waste in missed appointments.

 An open, interoperable public sector